| |

 |

-fitness requirements including being at least 18 years of
+applicant meet citizenship requirements, is at least 18 years of age,

 to those of an accredited institution.